TxtDot/documentation/docs/index.md

 returning an object that contains extracted HTML and plain text, page title and language.
 The object is rendered with ejs template (or, in `/api/parse`, just sent as JSON).

-If a `?engine=` parameter wasn't passed, txtdot checks if the requested domain is assigned to a specific engine, for example, "stackoverflow.com" -> "stackoverflow".
+If an `?engine=` parameter wasn't passed, but txtdot found that a specific engine is assigned to the requested domain, for example, `"stackoverflow.com": stackoverflow`, it uses that engine to process the URL.
+Otherwise, the page is parsed with the engine assigned to `*` (it's Readability).